PayPal Betting Sites: Top Bookmakers That Accept Paypal

 - PayPal blocked for first-time depositors

 I recently checked out William Hill, a trusted online bookie and one of the top bet sites that accept PayPal.
-Their user-friendly website and app provided a smooth betting experience, though PayPal isn’t an option for the Bet £10 Get £30 welcome offer, which provides 3 x £10 bet credits with promo code R30.
+Their user-friendly website and app provided a smooth betting experience, though PayPal isn’t an option for the Bet £10 Get £40 welcome offer, which provides 3 x £10 bet credits with promo code R30.
+I’m still in the dark as to why betting sites insist that some payment methods exclude you from claiming welcome bonuses but allow you to use them at a later date.

 Pros & Cons of using William Hill